 Please be in touch if you have any questions about Eckerd.

 For current students and families

 Yes.
-We have modified the academic calendar for Fall 2020 for maximum flexibility.
+We have modified the academic calendar for Spring 2021 for maximum flexibility.

 What should a student do if their family’s financial situation has changed and they may be in need of additional financial aid?

 We recognize that the pandemic has caused a change in financial circumstances for some families, and we invite them to contact the Office of Financial Aid at email@example.com to discuss their circumstances.

 Yes.
 Eckerd’s education will continue to be high quality and high impact, even at a distance.
 Neither the value of the information nor the costs associated with instruction have decreased with changes in delivery format.
 Courses will carry the same credit toward an Eckerd degree, class sizes will be small, and faculty dedication to the learning and success of each student will remain steadfast.

 Following federal guidelines, these grants can be made to eligible students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.
 Eligible students who are in need should send a message to firstname.lastname@example.org.